Israel+

-The Israeli Network is available in North America; in the United States via Dish Network, Cablevision, Verizon FiOS & Comcast and in Canada via Rogers Cable & Bell Fibe TV through a partnership with Ethnic Channels Group.
+Israel+ is available in North America; in the United States via Dish Network, Cablevision, Verizon FiOS & Comcast and in Canada via Rogers Cable & Bell Fibe TV through a partnership with Ethnic Channels Group.
 It is also available in Europe and Africa through select providers and now in Caribbean Latin America Middle East Asia and the Pacific.

+The channel carried the Eurovision Song Contest in 2003 and 2004, in Hebrew.
+The channel started providing English subtitles in 2010.

+In late August 2024, the channel was renamed Israel+.